 Deep green Living Building Challenge Core + LEED Platinum faculty and student multi-purpose building at the campus woodland edge

 With the first new building constructed on campus since 2006, Muhlenberg College is putting forth a built example of their deep commitment to sustainability with the Fahy Commons.
-In addition to tracking for LEED Platinum certification, the multi-purpose 20,000 sf building is also one of the first 20 projects in the world to pursue Living Building Challenge Core certification.
+In addition to achieving LEED Platinum certification, the multi-purpose 20,000 sf building is also the first Living Building Challenge Core ready building in the world.
 The Fahy Commons is rooted in biophilic design – design which brings us in touch with nature both through direct and indirect experiences.
-To enter the off-axis building, visitors move around a natively planted rain garden and then experience sweeping views through the building towards a wooded hill descending to Lake Muhlenberg.
+To enter the building, visitors move around a natively planted rain garden and then experience sweeping views through the building towards a wooded hill descending to Lake Muhlenberg.

 Half hectare of carbon-sequestering meadow restoration

 Deep energy efficiency with a 73 kW rooftop photovoltaic array and a Passive House building envelope

 Achieved Passive House air-tightness levels in blower door testing

 High-efficiency VRF HVAC system with continuous fresh air ventilation for healthy interiors

 Bird-safe glazing designed in conjunction with Muhlenberg’s world-renowned ornithologist